Your mobile phone plan in Germany

-In all cases, in Germany, SIM cards are sold separately from the phone, so be sure to have your phone “unlocked” before you come here.
+If you take your phone with you, so be sure to have your phone “unlocked” before arriving in Germany.
 Otherwise, you won’t be able to use it with a German mobile phone plan.

 Mobile phone Germany prepaid plans overview

 Most of the SIM cards can be obtained in supermarkets, or local stores for around 10€.
 They come with no minimum costs and no minimum commitment.
 Most of them bill 9 cent per SMS and per minute.